MINISTRY PARTNERSHIP IN ANTIGUA

 Although BMW has no specific plans to expand into other areas of the Caribbean, we are certainly open to considering new efforts of this kind.
 There is a need for new churches on other islands, of course.
 But opportunities also exist for short-term efforts in teaching, canvassing, and construction.
 These places are conducive to two- or three-week Bible classes.
 Some churches do exist on the islands, and they can always use help in evangelism, leadership training or construction.

-If you are interested in joining the team or having more information, contact Don Pfleger, BMW's Area Director of Latin America.
+If you are interested in joining the team or having more information, contact Paul Seger, BMW's Interim Area Director for Latin America.